Who Will Change My Light Bulbs?

-Incorporating universal design principles—a framework used to create a more functional living environment—into our modifications can greatly increase accessibility.
+Incorporating universal design principles—a framework used to create a more functional living environment—into their modifications can greatly increase accessibility.
 These changes include widening hallways, creating single-floor living spaces, and adding safety modifications to accommodate medical equipment, walkers, and wheelchairs.

 Work to Be Done

-A 2015 study conducted by The Hartford Center for Mature Market Excellence and the University of Southern California Davis School of Gerontology found that 40% of baby boomers expect to remodel their homes in the near future.2 The bathroom and kitchen—often areas most in need of updates for aging in place—came out as the top two rooms many of us plan to tackle.
+A 2015 study conducted by The Hartford Center for Mature Market Excellence and the University of Southern California Davis School of Gerontology found that 40% of baby boomers expect to remodel their homes in the near future.2 The bathroom and kitchen—often areas most in need of updates for aging in place—came out as the top two rooms many clients plan to tackle.